minenux/minetest-mod-essentials/README.md

 This mod must be named `essentials` and provides administrarion tools and procedures to manage server using a bunch of commands some already provided by other mods some already new but similar to other mods.

+**Almost 99% of this commands are already provided in `governor` mod**, at minenux project, this mod is only for backguard and improved performance respect original; if you want more simple and faster, use `governor` mod!

+**Ban, kick and mute features are already provided by MinenuX's auth redux** version mod, check it out at https://git.minetest.io/minenux/minetest-mod-auth_rx or also into codeberg at https://codeberg.org/minenux/minetest-mod-auth_rx

 #### Configurations